Services we provide

 During the duration of the warranty, ClockSavant warrants that the timepiece will keep time and correctly function in-consideration of its age, age-related wear, and its original design.
 ClockSavant will be the sole determiner of what constitutes a timepiece keeping time and correctly functioning for the purposes of this warranty.
 ClockSavant will make its determination in accordance with customary workmanship standards.
 While ClockSavant may provide performance reports and metrics for the timepieces we sell and with timepieces we service, ClockSavant does not warrant that your timepiece will perform in accordance with these performance reports and measurements.

 This warranty excludes misuse, tampering neglect, accidental, intentional, or unintentional damage caused by the customer or their agents.
+This warranty is for the original purchaser only and is non-transferable.

 When returning a timepiece to ClockSavant for warranty service, it is the customer’s sole responsibility to assure the timepiece is safely packed and insured for shipping.
 Any damage to the timepiece or loss occurring during shipping of the timepiece to ClockSavant for service or refund is the sole responsibility of the customer and is explicitly excluded from this warranty.

-When performing under the warranty, ClockSavant may, at its option, repair your timepiece by installing new or used components or may choose to fully refund your timepiece purchase.
+When performing under the warranty, ClockSavant may, at its option, repair your timepiece by installing new or used components or may choose to fully refund your timepiece purchase or servicing cost.
 If the timepiece was serviced by us but not purchased from ClockSavant, we may, at our sole discretion, refund the price you paid us to service your timepiece.
 In the event ClockSavant chooses to issue a timepiece purchase refund under this warranty, ClockSavant will take ownership of the refunded timepiece purchased from us.
 In the event of a refund, ClockSavant will have no further obligations of any kind under the terms and conditions of this warranty.

 THIS WARRANTY AND THE REMEDIES CONTAINED HEREIN ARE EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR PARTICULAR PURPOSE.
 CLOCKSAVANT IS NOT LIABLE FOR ANY SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES.